f18-os/producer-consumer-lab-SpottieTea/threadProCon/README.md

   places them in a second buffer.
 - threadDisp reads converted frames from the second buffer and displays them on screen.

-All three threads use semaphores (two sets of empty/fill semaphores) to run simultaneously while avoiding conflict in produce-consume cycles!
+All three threads use semaphores (two sets of empty/fill semaphores) upon accessing buffers in order to run simultaneously while avoiding conflict in produce-consume cycles!